jonasbn/til/shell/suppress_coloring_via_env.md

 If `$CLI_COLOR` is different from `0`, then the output be colorized, if supported by the application and the terminal.

+If the input is piped, then the output should not contain color.

 If `$CLI_COLOR` is set to `0`, then the output should not contain color.

 If `$CLI_COLOR_FORCE` is different from `0`, then the output should contain color, , if supported by the application and the terminal.